 - 3. Click the Save for Graphing checkbox to save the data for a metric to the DataStore, which can be used to generate a report or graph. - 4.
-Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) Action Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information) - 5.
+Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information) - 5.
 Click Finish.